TheRobBrennan/microsoft-parter-network/modules/Secure your Azure SQL Database/README.md

 ### Database-level firewall rules

+These rules allow access to an individual database on a logical server and are stored in the database itself. **For database-level rules, only IP address rules can be configured.** They function the same as when applied at the server-level, but are scoped to the database only.

+The benefits of database-level rules are their portability.
+When replicating a database to another server, the database-level rules will be replicated, since they are stored in the database itself.

+The downside to database-level rules is that you can only use IP address rules.
+This may limit the flexibility you have and can increase administrative overhead.

+Lastly, database-level firewall rules can be created and manipulated only through T-SQL.

 ## Restricting network access in practice

 ### Use the server-level allow access to Azure services rule